Child Safety Seat Information

 Ensure the safety of your precious cargo, have your child safety seat checked!

 If you are a Hanover County resident or work in Hanover County, contact the Hanover Sheriff's Office at (804-365-6140) to have a certified technician inspect and/or install your child safety seat.

 Child Safety Seat Check

-A child should ride in a rear-facing seat until at least 1 year and 20 pounds, and a rear-facing safety seat should never be placed in a vehicle seat equipped with an air bag, unless the airbag is turned off
+- A child should ride in a rear-facing seat until age 2, unless the child reaches the weight limit of the rear facing position (as prescribed by the manufacturer).
+A rear-facing safety seat should never be placed in a vehicle seat equipped with an air bag, unless the airbag is turned off.

-When a child reaches the height and weight limit of his forward-facing seat (as prescribed by the manufacturer), he should ride in a belt-positioning booster seat, to be used in combination with an adult lap and shoulder belt.
-A child should remain in the booster seat until he/she is at least 8 years of age and 4 feet 9 inches tall.
+- When a child reaches the height and weight limit of their forward-facing seat (as prescribed by the manufacturer), they should ride in a belt-positioning booster seat, to be used in combination with an adult lap and shoulder belt.
+A child should remain in the booster seat until he/she is at least 8 years of age.

-The shoulder belt makes good contact across his chest and collarbone.
+- The shoulder belt makes good contact across his chest and collarbone, not at face.

 - Child's feet can rest on the floor board.

 Misuse: Vehicle's seat belt is not correctly routed through the child safety seat belt path.

 Consequences: Child seat may not be held securely during a crash allowing contact with interior surfaces.